cancervariants/fusion-representation/docs/source/terminology.rst

 Assayed Gene Fusions
 ####################
 Assayed gene fusions from biological specimens are directly detected using RNA-based gene fusion assays, or alternatively may be inferred from genomic rearrangements detected by whole genome sequencing or by coarser-scale cytogenomic assays in the context of informative phenotypic biomarkers.
-For example, an EWSR1 fusion is often inferred by breakapart FISH assay in tumors diagnosed or suspected to be Ewing sarcoma/primitive neuroectodermal by immunohistochemical and/or morphological analysis.
+For example, an EWSR1 fusion is often inferred by breakapart FISH assay when a neoplasm is diagnosed or suspected to be Ewing sarcoma/primitive neuroectodermal tumor by immunohistochemical and/or morphological analysis.

 .. _categorical-fusions:

 Categorical Gene Fusions
 ########################
 In contrast, categorical gene fusions are generalized concepts representing a class of fusions by their shared attributes, such as retained or lost regulatory elements and/or functional domains, and are typically curated from the biomedical literature for use in genomic knowledgebases.
-An example knowledgebase characterization of a gene fusion is EWSR1 as a known 5’ gene fusion partner that binds 3’ partner genes with DNA-binding domains.
+An example categorical gene fusion is EWSR1 as a known 5’ gene fusion partner that binds 3’ partner genes with DNA-binding domains.